hashicorp/terraform/website/source/docs/providers/docker/index.html.markdown

 * `cert_path` - (Optional) Path to a directory with certificate information for connecting to the Docker host via TLS.
 If this is blank, the `DOCKER_CERT_PATH` will also be checked.

+Note:  As per [Docker Remote API documentation](https://docs.docker.com/engine/reference/api/docker_remote_api/), in any docker-machine environment, the Docker daemon uses an encrypted TCP socket (TLS) and requires `cert_path` for a successful connection.